protectai/modelscan/README.md

     - List of files scanned.
     - List of files _not_ scanned.
     - A summery of scan results categorized using modelscan severity levels of: CRITICAL, HIGH, MEDIUM, and LOW.
-    - A detailed list under each severity level of the malicious code found.
+    - A detailed description of potentially malicious code found under each severity level.

-    More information on which ML models will be scanned using modelscan can be found [here](#which-ml-models-can-be-scanned-using-modelscan)
+    More information on which ML models can be scanned using modelscan [here](#which-ml-models-can-be-scanned-using-modelscan)

     More information about modelscan severity levels can be found [here](docs/SeverityLevels.md).